FraunhoferIWES/foxes/docs/source/index.rst

     New `ICONStates` class for handling output from DWD's ICON model.
     Also a pre-processing command line tool `iconDream2foxes` was added that downloads hourly data from the online ICON-DREAM dataset and prepares it for use with *foxes*.
+    See :ref:`this example<ICON-DREAM data>`.

 .. versionadded:: 1.7.2
-    New `TurbinePointCloud` states for ambient flow data at turbine locations.
+    New `TurbinePointCloud` states for ambient flow data at turbine locations, see :ref:`this example<Turbine-based ambient flow data>`.

 Welcome to FOXES